 Relax with him

 Treat Dad to a drink and a snack at Dadfest’s outdoor beer garden, a concrete patio area lined with picnic tables and Adirondack and beanbag chairs.
 Eight beers will be on tap, including imports such as Corona, Corona Light and Modelo, as well as more exotic brews Sculpin IPA by the San Diego-based Ballast Point brewery and Coney Island Brewing Company Mermaid Pilsner.
 Beers will cost $12.50 to $15.50 a pint.
 Food trucks will be selling Italian sausages and other treats.

 Rock out together

-Sing along with Dad to Southern rock’s greatest hits, played by Long Island-based cover artists the Bourbon Stills Band.
-The group, which was formed in Southern rock’s mid-1970s heyday, has opened concerts for the Marshall Tucker Band at The Paramount in Huntington and also plays with Blues Traveler, Blue Oyster Cult and other major acts, Wellman says.
-Its covers of the Allman Brothers and Lynyrd Skynyrd should be a nostalgic blast from the past.
+Sing along with Dad to Southern rock’s greatest hits played by Long Island-based cover artists The Bourbon Stills Band.
+The group, which was formed in Southern rock’s mid-1970s heyday, has opened concerts for The Marshall Tucker Band at The Paramount in Huntington and also plays with Blues Traveler, Blue Oyster Cult and other major acts, Wellman says.
+Its covers of Allman Brothers and Lynyrd Skynyrd should be a nostalgic blast from the past.